 Office Dodd Hall 247B

-Her current research project, titled Paris Past and Present, aims to digitally reconstruct the lost monuments of medieval Paris in 3D, an enterprise that brings together in research and teaching undergraduate and graduate students, post-doctoral researchers as well as international collaborators.
+Her current research project, titled Paris Past and Present, aims to digitally reconstruct selected lost monuments of Paris, c.
+1100-1450 in 3D, an enterprise that brings together undergraduate and graduate students, post-doctoral researchers, and international collaborators.
 The project comprises a core-research group, a seminar titled Digital Gothic, and summer workshops in Paris and at UCLA.
-The team has completed a series of monuments from thirteenth-century Paris, including an archaeologically accurate digital reconstruction and animation of the thirteenth-century Lady Chapel of the abbey of Saint-Germain des Prés.
+The team has completed a series of monuments from thirteenth-century Paris, including an archaeologically accurate digital reconstruction of the thirteenth‑century Lady Chapel of Saint-Germain des Prés.
 Currently the team is reconstructing the architectural phases of the parish church of Saint‑Jacques de la Boucherie, whose sixteenth‑century tower, the Tour Saint-Jacques, still exists as a landmark in Paris.
 The project has been generously funded by UCLA as well as the Samuel H. Kress Foundation.
 To view this project, click here.

 - The Sainte-Chapelle and the Construction of Sacral Monarchy: Royal Architecture in Thirteenth-Century Paris.
 Cambridge University Press, 2015.